Miguel-Manriquez-Tapia/SOC-Analyst-Project/README.md

      <br />
     -Set the network location.<br />
     -Configure the IPv4 range. *You can decide to do this manually or let VULTR set it automatically. <br />
-    -Name the Network.<br />
+    -Name your Network.<br />
     -Deploying a new server.
 Location should be the same as VPC. <br />
     -For this project we will be using:
     -Ubuntu 22.04 LTS X64<br />
      -80GB GB NVMe4 vCPUs<br />
      -Memory: 16Gbs<br />
-      Bandwidth: 6 TBs<br />
+     -Bandwidth: 6 TBs<br />
-      Select: VPC 2.0<br />
+     -Select: VPC 2.0<br />
-      *Establish your own IP<br />
+     -*Establish your own IP<br />

-1. 1\.
-Choose your operating system, for this guide we will be using:
+1. Choose your operating system, for this guide we will be using:
     Ubuntu 22.04 LTS X64
     80GB GB NVMe4 vCPUs
     Memory: 16Gbs